GrokImageCompression/grok/INSTALL.md

 ##### Fedora

+1. if the Grok library has been installed, then `export LD_LIBRARY_PATH=/PATH/TO/BUILD/bin:/usr/local/lib64` must be added to the `.bashrc` file.
+Note that the build binary folder is entered before the system binary folder, so that build shared libraries are given priority when loading at run time.
 1. for a static build, the following library must be installed:
-`sudo dnf install libstdc++-static-*.x86_64` where * refers to the libstdc++ library version.
+`sudo dnf install libstdc++-static`
-1. if the library has been installed, then
-`export LD_LIBRARY_PATH=/PATH/TO/BUILD/bin:/usr/local/lib64`
-must be added to the `.bashrc` file.
-Note that the build binary folder is entered before the system binary folder, so that build shared libraries are given priority when loading at run time.

 #### Debug/Release